CitrineInformatics/api-documentation-old/source/index.md

 ```shell
 ```

-If you need to access more results than the number specified by _per_page_, then you can iterate through them by setting the _from_ parameter.
+If you need to access more results than the number specified by _per_page_, then you can iterate through them by setting the _from_record_ parameter.
 The python example to the right shows the code to iterate through all records in a data set with id '1'.

 There is a hard limit of 100 results returned per request.
 Any value of _per_page_ larger than that will be reduced to 100.